Marc LaudonioDVMMedical Director & Practice Owner

 Dr. Laudonio has practiced in Tucson since year 2000, and has furthered his knowledge of general medicine, advanced dentistry, critical care, exotics care, and emergency medicine, and is passionate about all types of surgery including soft tissue and advanced orthopedics.
 He is a member of several veterinary organizations, including: American Veterinary Association (AVMA), Arizona Veterinary Medical Association (AZVMA), Southern Arizona Veterinary Medical Association (SAVMA), American Animal Hospital Association (AAHA).

 Brendan is a member of VECCS (Veterinary and Emergency Critical Care Society), of AAHA (American Animal Hospital Association), and he continues to work with local animal rescue/welfare groups.
-In the past he has served as co-organizer of the Veterinary Food Drive for the Tucson Community Food Bank, on the organizing committee for the Tucson Canine Classic, and on the Board of Directors at the Hermitage No-Kill Cat Shelter.
-Currently, he is an organizer with SPEAK, a local animal rights organization.
-He shares his home with his rescued dogs, PJ and Bubba, enjoys vegan cooking, volunteers on behalf of the local homeless community, and listens to all sorts of music in his "spare" time.
+In the past he served as co-organizer of the Veterinary Food Drive for the Tucson Community Food Bank, on the organizing committee for the Tucson Canine Classic, and on the Board of Directors at the Hermitage No-Kill Cat Shelter.
+Currently, he is an organizer with SPEAK and Earthlings Experience, both local animal rights organizations.
+He shares a happy home with his fiancé and 4 rescued dogs.

 Ruby is a graduate of the Pima Community College Veterinary Technician program, joining Acacia in mid-2014.
 She is always working to expand her knowledge on all things furry, scaly, and in-between.
 In her spare time she enjoys eating, reading, camping and binge-watching Netflix.
 She loves her adopted cat, Marla.

 Jazmin started at Acacia in the Spring of 2015.
 She enjoys surgery and exotic animal medicine.